-Although many oomycete pathogens are well known for the extensive damage they cause to natural ecosystems and agriculture (Wills, 1993), the global diversity and distribution of oomycetes as a whole is less well characterized compared to other microorganisms, such as fungi and bacteria.
-This is due, in part, to the challenge of collecting samples during periods when oomycetes are active, isolating them from diverse host and substrate materials (e.g., water, soil, plant, and animal tissues), culturing them on an assortment of specialized media (or in vivo for the numerous obligate pathogens), and identifying species using morphological characteristics.
+Although many oomycete pathogens are well known for the extensive damage they cause to natural ecosystems and agriculture (Wills, 1993), the global diversity and distribution of oomycetes as a whole is less well characterized compared to other microorganisms, such as fungi or bacteria.
+This is due, in part, to the challenge of isolating them from diverse host and substrate materials (e.g., water, soil, plant, and animal tissues), culturing them on an assortment of specialized media (or in vivo for the numerous obligate pathogens), and identifying species using morphological characteristics.
 Methods relying on DNA sequencing are increasingly used to complement or replace these traditional techniques.
 Culture-independent DNA-based methods like metabarcoding have the potential to overcome many of the challenges associated with characterizing oomycete communities (Salcedo et al., 2021; Tedersoo, Drenkhan, Anslan, Morales‐Rodriguez, & Cleary, 2019), as has been demonstrated with fungi (White et al., 1990; Nilsson et al., 2019; Schoch et al., 2012) and bacteria (Bukin et al., 2019; Tringe & Hugenholtz, 2008).
 In order for metabarcoding of oomycetes to be effective, a region of DNA ideally should: (1) contain enough variability to differentiate isolates to species level, (2) be small enough for short-read, high-throughput sequencing, and (3) be flanked by regions where primers can be designed that are conserved in oomycetes, but diverged in other organisms (Cristescu, 2014).
 In addition, a curated database of high-quality reference sequences of the barcode region must be publicly available so environmental sequences produced by metabarcoding can be assigned taxonomic classifications.
 In practice, it is difficult to find a barcode with all these properties.
 Many widely used barcodes/primers fail to differentiate closely related species, often amplify non-target organisms, or fail to amplify target organisms.
+An effective metabarcoding technique for oomycetes would help to illuminate the diversity of oomycetes and their effects on ecosystems both as pathogens and as members of the phytobiome.